 - Antihistamines or oral tablets or steroid injections to control inflammation and reduce itching.
 Long-term steroid use can produce side effects, therefore the dosage should be as small as possible and treatment limited until your cat has healed and the flea problem has been controlled.

 - Maintain a regular flea schedule to prevent fleas from returning.

-Dust mites are microscopic arachnids (the same class of animal as spiders) which live inside homes feeding on the skin flakes of humans and animals.
-The feces of dust mites is a common allergen in both people and pets.
+Dust mites are microscopic arachnids (the same class of animal as spiders) that live inside homes feeding on the skin flakes of humans and animals.
+The feces of dust mites are a common allergen in both people and pets.

 - Anti-allergy shampoo to wash away allergens and treat the skin.

-- Immunotherapy which exposes the cat to the allergen via injection or oral drops in increasing amounts in order to re-train the immune system to ignore allergen.
+- Immunotherapy exposes the cat to the allergen via injection or oral drops in increasing amounts to re-train the immune system to ignore allergen.

-- Cyclosporine or corticosteroids are both immunosuppressants which can be used in cats unresponsive to immunotherapy.
+- Cyclosporine or corticosteroids are both immunosuppressants that can be used in cats unresponsive to immunotherapy.